-- 2.1 Students in another School who have completed Level I of a degree programme of the University of the West Indies are eligible for transfer to the Level II of a degree programme offered by the School of Business and Management.
+2.1 Students in another School who have completed Level 1 of a degree programme of the University of the West Indies are eligible for transfer to the Level II of a degree programme offered by the School of Business and Management.
 Such students must, at the time of transfer, have passed courses which satisfy the Level I requirements of the School of Business and Management, as well as the prerequisites of the relevant courses of the programme into which the transfer is sought.
-Transfers are offered to students who have acquired a strong Level I record.
-(B+ average and above) - 2.2 Students registered in the Faculties of Social Sciences and Sciences and Technology on another Campus who have completed Level I of a degree programme are eligible for transfer to Level II in the School of Business and Management, Five Islands Campus. - 2.3 Transfer may also be offered to any student registered in any other Faculty of the University of the West Indies and who has successfully completed the Level I prerequisites to Levels II & III courses in the area of intended major or special and has also completed the required Foundation Course(s). - 2.4 Consideration for transfer will not be given to students in the year they were accepted to the School.
-Students may, upon receipt of an offer from the Admission Office, choose to reject that initial offer and immediately request their desired Major. - 2.5 Students approved for transfer must pursue the programme requirements outlined in the Handbook for the year approval was granted.
+Transfers are offered to students who have acquired a

+2.2 Students registered in the Faculties of Social Sciences and Sciences and Technology on another Campus who have completed Level I of a degree programme are eligible for transfer to Level II in the School of Business and

+Transfer may also be offered to any student registered in any other Faculty of the University of the West Indies and who has successfully completed the Level I prerequisites to Levels II & III courses in the area of intended major or special and has also completed the required Foundation Course(s).

+Consideration for transfer will not be given to students in the year they were accepted to the School.
+Students may, upon receipt of an offer from the Admission Office, choose to reject that initial offer and immediately request

-2. COURSE OF STUDY
+3. COURSE OF STUDY